Pleb5/Pleb5.github.io/pages/pleb_lessons.md

     * **Takers** browse the orderbook of the offers and choose which suits them best.
 They usually pay more fees for this convenience
 * The bitcoin **seller**(either maker or taker) **deposits** the sats into an escrow which is released as soon as the fiat payment has been made and confirmed by the bitcoin seller
 * There are platforms where both **seller** and **buyer** need to put sats in **escrow** to make a precommitment to the trade.
 You need to get your first NoKYC sats somewhere else to make the deposit in this case. **Buying P2P by putting KYC bitcoin in escrow is not recommended!
 It will be easy to follow!**
+* Bitcoin **seller** always takes more risk because fiat payments are reversible while a bitcoin transaction is practically irreversible
 * If there is a dispute, mediation(third party helper cannot effectively decide on the trade) or arbitration(helper can decide in favor of someone) is required between the parties.
 This is done by either the support people behind the platform if it is a company or volunteers if it is a more decentralized service without an organization

 ## Making deposits